MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

                 - Response to interrupts, button events, sensors.
 # White Box testing
 -------------------
         White Box Testing focuses on validating the internal logic, decision-making, and edge cases of your embedded code.
         It is done with access to the source code, typically using unit testing frameworks, debugging tools, and code coverage tools.

 ### 1️⃣ Unit Testing
         1.Description:
                 - Tests individual functions or modules in isolation to ensure they work as expected.
                    This is the most granular level of testing.
-        -- Example:
+         Example:
                 - You have a function that converts ADC sensor values to temperature:

-                1️⃣ Unit Testing
 ```c
         float adc_to_temp(uint16_t adc_value)
          {